Pope Francis: experienced manager set for reform

 VATICAN CITY Francis of Assisi began his saintly career following what he said was God's command: "Rebuild my Church."
 The new pope who took his name heard the same message from the cardinals who elected him.

-The 13th-century Francis toured the Italian countryside repairing dilapidated chapels before realising his mission was to change the whole Roman Catholic Church.
+The 13th-century Francis toured the Italian countryside repairing dilapidated chapels before realizing his mission was to change the whole Roman Catholic Church.

 At 76, Pope Francis does not have as much time to get to work.